Ihar-dev/rsschool-cv/cv.md

 ___
 ## Summary
-I`m employee with a broad range of experience, skills and knowledge who is both capable of assigning the tasks and performing ones.
+I`m an employee with a broad range of experience, skills and knowledge who is both capable of assigning the tasks and performing ones.
 Developing soft skills and personality is an important sphere of my interest.
 ## Skills
 Basic knowledge of:
 * HTML, CSS, Bootstrap, Javascript.